Colorado Regional High School Science Bowl

 Who Can Participate

-Teams consist of up to five students (four members and an alternative) and a teacher or other adult coach.
+Teams consist of up to five students (four members and an alternate) and a teacher or other adult coach.
 All students must be currently enrolled in 9th, 10th, 11th, or 12th grades at their team's high school.
 Each school can register up to two teams.

 What To Study

 Science bowl questions cover a variety of topics including biology, chemistry, mathematics, physics, earth and space sciences, and energy.
 DOE's Office of Science provides all national and regional science bowl questions.
-Sample questions can be found on DOE's National Science Bowl website.
+Sample questions can be found on the National Science Bowl website.

 What Is the Science Bowl?